-'There is no need for you to be afraid.
-I know you are looking for Jesus, who was crucified.
-He is not here, for he has risen, as he said he would.'
+'There is no need to be so amazed.
+You are looking for Jesus of Nazareth, who was crucified: he has risen, he is not here.'
 These words bring us to the deepest truth of our faith.
 In Jesus' passage from death to life, we are redeemed, we are saved, we are given the promise of fullness of life in God.
 Through our baptism and our belief in the resurrection, our fears, our doubts, our lives are transformed.
 Easter faith invites us to welcome the gift of this transformation into the core of our being.
 On this night we can begin again.
 Yet we can only do this by welcoming the risen Lord, Christ who is our guiding light, into our lives.
 As Pope Francis reminds us 'We are not self-sufficient; by ourselves we flounder: we need the Lord, like ancient navigators needed the stars'.
-(Words from special blessing on 27 March) On this night we proclaim Christ as our morning star who never sets, our light and our way who guides us along the true path.
+(Words from Urbi et Orbi blessing on 27th March 2020).
+On this night we proclaim Christ as our morning star who never sets, our light and our way who guides us along the true path.